 Meditation, Reiki healing, journaling, and prayer are tools to connect with the love and light that is your truest essence.
 With consistency, you will build a reserve of faith and hope.

-For your optimal health, the quality of your mental and emotional state is as important as your vitamins, hand sanitizers, and masks.
+For your optimal health, the quality of your mental and emotional state is as important as your physical well-being.
 Your immune system’s vitality largely depends on the functioning of the nervous and endocrine systems.
 While various studies demonstrate the effects of stress on white blood cells, the adrenal glands, hormones, and brain function, you do have the ability to move out of the fight-or-flight response.
-Lifestyle shifts, from exercise to spending time with others, can help you navigate this pandemic with more ease in mind and body.
+Lifestyle shifts, from exercise to spending time with others, can help you navigate stress with more ease in mind and body.